shakacode/react-webpack-rails-tutorial/README.md

 Make sure to invoke your local copy of the webpack executable as opposed to any globally installed webpack.
 See https://github.com/webpack/extract-text-webpack-plugin/blob/master/example/webpack.config.js

-If in doubt, run the following command:
+If in doubt, run the following command, which ensures that your local webpack copy gets picked:
 ```
 $(npm bin)/webpack -w --config webpack.rails.config.js
 ```

 ## Run Rails server

-Once the JS/CSS bundled have been generated into the Rails asset pipeline, you can start the Rails server.
+Once the JS/CSS bundles have been generated into the Rails asset pipeline, you can start the Rails server.

 ```